kostihiltunen/kostihiltunen.github.io/README.md

 # webmob-project
-Project for web and mobile userinterfaces course
+Project for web and mobile user interfaces course

 This is a school project for web and mobile user interfaces course kept in early spring 2023.
 Site in deployed in GitHub Pages